 It is with great pleasure that I am able to present the draft Bruce Grove Conservation Area Appraisal and Management Plan.
-It is hoped that this document will play a significant role in the positive future management of Bruce Grove Conservation Area and be a guide for developers, residents, planners and the Planning Inspectorate in any future planning decisions.
+We hope this document will play a significant role in the positive future management of Bruce Grove Conservation Area and be a guide for developers, residents and planners.

-The Conservation Area is part of the Tottenham High Road Historic Corridor, which represents a valuable part of the borough's heritage, makes a central contribution to Tottenham's unique local character.
-The High Road is an important historic route, in existence since roman times.
-As well as being at the heart of the local community, the townscape is illustrative of the historic development of the area and boasts a great many buildings of historical and architectural interest of a variety of ages and styles, including many listed and locally listed examples.
+The Conservation Area is part of the Tottenham High Road Historic Corridor, which represents a valuable part of the borough's heritage and makes a central contribution to Tottenham's local character.
+The townscape is illustrative of the historic development of the area and boasts a great many buildings of historical and architectural interest of a variety of ages and styles, including many listed and locally listed examples.